robski577/RestaurantQueue/README.md

   self.presentViewController(alertController, animated: true, completion: nil) }
 ```
+The main view implements this protocol to get the reservation information from the Add Reservation view.
+It gets added as a delegate to the Add Reservation view in the Main view loads.
 ``` swift
 // This is used to passing back the reservation information back to the previous view controller 😉 protocol passReservationBackToPreviousViewControllerDelegate {